 - If you have at least 15 years of VRS service credit (or are a disability retirement) you may be eligible for a VRS Health Insurance Credit.
 The credit is calculated based on your position and years of service and cannot exceed what you are paying for your health insurance (to LCPS and/or Medicare).
 You must complete a VRS-45 Form and submit it to VRS to disclose your health insurance premiums for the credit to be calculated.
 You must submit a new form anytime your health insurance premium amounts change.
 Health insurance credits will be included in your VRS pension payment.
 It is up to you to pay your premiums to LCPS or Medicare.

 If you enroll in Retiree Health Insurance and have a monthly premium, you can opt to have your health insurance premium deducted directly from your monthly VRS benefit payment or receive a monthly bill from our Financial Services Division.

-- To have your premium deducted directly from your VRS payments, complete a VRS-78 form and return it to Employee Health, Wellness and Benefits.
+- To have your premium deducted directly from your VRS payments, complete a VRS-78 form and return it to Employee Benefits.
 This option is available for most premiums and can be set up at any time.
 Please allow 1-2 months for set up.

 Medicare Eligible Retiree Health Insurance - Plan information and documents

 Non-Medicare Eligible Retiree Health Insurance -Plan information and documents

 Social Security 101: Understanding Your Benefits - Recorded Webinar